rsksmart/rif-relay-server/Readme.md

 1. Run `npm run dist` to generate the distributable version.
 2. Commit and push the dist folder with the updated version to the repository on master.

-**IMPORTANT: when you publish a version postinstall scripts must be disabled, if you are publishing a new version on the repository directly you need to run `npm run switchPostInstall disable` command to disable postinstall scripts since is not automatically disabled.
+**IMPORTANT: when you publish a version postinstall scripts must be disabled.
+This is disabled by default, don't push any change on postinstall scripts section in the `package.json` file.**
-That is only automatically disabled when you run `npm publish` to publish your library on node registry.
-If you want to enable postinstall scripts again for development you can run `npm run switchPostInstall enable`**

 #### How to develop

-If you need to modify resources inside this repository first you need to run `npm run switchPostInstall enable` to enable husky and other checks, then run `npm install` to execute the post install hooks.
+If you need to modify resources inside this repository the first thing you need to do always is to make sure you have `postinstall` scripts enabled on the `package.json`.
+These are disabled by default due to distribution issues.
+(This will be solve in the future).
+This will enable husky and other checks, then run `npm install` to execute the post install hooks.
 After that you can just make your modifications and then run `npm run build` to validate them.
 After you are done with your changes you can publish them by creating a distributable version for the consumers.

+#### Enable postinstall scripts

+To enable `postinstall` scripts you need to modify the `package.json` file in the section `scripts` and change the line `"_postinstall": "scripts/postinstall",` to `"postinstall": "scripts/postinstall",`.

 #### Husky and linters